chbeu/chbeu.github.io/content/authors/christine-bauer/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Paris Lodron University Salzburg
+- name: Paris Lodron University Salzburg, Austria
   url: https://www.plus.ac.at

 # Short bio (displayed in user profile at end of posts)
 #bio: My research activities center on interactive intelligent systems.
-A central theme in my research are context and context-adaptivity.
+Central themes in my research are context and context-adaptivity.
 Currently, I focus on context-aware (music) recommender systems.

 # Interests to show in About widget
 interests: